KARAN-D05/8-Bit-Breadboard-Computer/README.md

 </p>

 ## 🔍 Module in Development and Testing phase
-- Module Integration and interconnection
+- Modules Integration and interconnection
 - Control Logic

 ## 🐞 Module in Debugging Phase